-Learning aim Key content areas Assessment approach A Understand the principles of game design A1 Principles of game designA2 Gameplay aspectsA3 Targeted audience A report investigating and evaluating the different aspects of games design, what makes a game viable for esports and how the audience is targeted.
-B Research and generate ideas for an esports game concept B1 Idea generationB2 Review and refine ideas A presentation evaluating the effectiveness of the game concept, showing off idea generation, feedback, refined ideas and final concept for the game design document.
-C Develop a game design document for an esports game C1 Purpose of design documentsC2 Document layout and production A game design document of a computer game that could be used within esports.
+Learning aims Key content areas Recommended assessment approach A Understand the principles of game design A1 Principles of game designA2 Gameplay aspectsA3 Targeted audience A report investigating and evaluating the different aspects of games design, what makes a game viable for esports and how the audience is targeted.
+B Research and generate ideas for an esports game concept B1 Idea generation B2 Review and refine ideas A presentation evaluating the effectiveness of the game concept, showing off idea generation, feedback, refined ideas and final concept for the game design document.
+C Develop a game design document for an esports game C1 Purpose of design documents C2 Document layout and production A game design document of a game that could be used within esports.
 A project brief showing concept, design, layout and production.
-The evidence should also show why the game would be ideal for the esports scene.
+The evidence should also show why the game would be ideal for the esports scene, with reflection on the final product.